apache/incubator-nemo/deploy/README.md

 ## Set up YARN/HDFS cluster
 * Set up the conf files(core-site.xml, hdfs-site.xml, yarn-site.xml, slaves, ...) on v-m, and `pscp` them to all v-w
-* hdfs namenode -format (does not always cleanly format... may need to delete the hdfs directory)
+* hdfs namenode -format (does not always clean format... may need to delete the hdfs directory)
 * start-yarn.sh && start-dfs.sh
 * For more information, refer to the official Hadoop website

 ## Viewing the YARN/HDFS Web UI (when the nodes can't be directly accessed from the internet)
 * This is the case for our cmslab cluster
 * Use ssh tunneling: `ssh -D 8123 -f -C -q -N username@gateway`
-* Turn on SOCKS proxy in chrome(web browser) advanced settings
+* Turn on SOCKS proxy in Chrome(web browser) advanced settings
 * Set your mac's `/etc/hosts`
 * Go to `v-m:8088` and `v-m:50070`